AriFordsham/GHCWiki/dependent-haskell.md

 ## Merging Types and Kinds

 Following the work in [the kind equality paper](dependent-haskell#), the new Haskell will merge types and kinds into one syntactic and semantic category.
-Haskell will have the `* :: *` property.
+Haskell would have the `* :: *` property.
 As a consequence, it will be easily possible to explicit quantify over kinds.
 In other words, the following type signature is allowed: `forall (k :: *) (a :: k).
 Proxy a -> Proxy a`.
 Furthermore, kind variables will be able to be listed explicitly when declaring datatypes and classes.
 Of course, if a kind variable is listed explicitly in the declaration of a type or class, then it also must be listed explicitly at the use sites.
 Note that this change will completely eliminate `BOX`.

+There are actually two separate aspects to this change:

+1. Merge the grammar of types and kinds.
+This is a simplification (with a sizable [caveat](dependent-haskell#)) of the current scenario and will fix the original motivation for [\#8706](https://gitlab.haskell.org//ghc/ghc/issues/8706).
+1. Add `* :: *`.
+Why do this?
+One alternative is to go the route of Coq and Agda and have an infinite tower of type universes.
+But, this adds a lot of complexity.
+These languages take this route because `* :: *` makes a language inconsistent as a logic.
+However, Haskell is *already* inconsistent as a logic (because of `undefined` and `GHC.Exts.Any`) and so we don't have to worry about a new source of inconsistency.
+Furthermore, the type safety of Haskell does not depend on its own consistency -- unlike Coq and Agda, Haskell relies on the consistency of a coercion language, which is not threatened by `* :: *`.
+See [the paper](dependent-haskell#) for more details.

 ## Quantifiers